abulka/generator-electron-flask/README.md

 Add `bin` to your 'Environment Variables / User variables for USER / Path' using the built in editor, which you can find by typing 'path' into the windows search bar and selecting 'Edit the system environment variables' menu item.

-> Ensure you close all running terminals and shells and open a fresh terminal.
-In 'Command Prompt' shell type `PATH` and ensure the relative path to bin has been added ok e.g. Notice the last entry below:
+Then ensure you close all running terminals and shells and open a fresh terminal.
+In 'Command Prompt' shell type `PATH` and check to ensure the relative path to `bin` has been added ok e.g. Look for the entry below:

     ...;bin;